Beating the Optimal Verification of Entangled States via Collective Strategies

 Depending on the specific target state, different levels of improvement can be achieved by the collective scheme.
 For the simplest case of Bell states, the optimal QSV scheme with local operations has a sample complexity of ${N_{\rm Bell}\approx \frac{3}{2}\epsilon^{-1}\ln\delta^{-1}}$.
 Using $2k$ controlled qubit-qubit SWAP operations, our collective scheme $\Pi_{k,1}$ can beat the optimal global verification with the sample complexity ${{N\approx\frac{3}{4}\epsilon^{-1}\ln\delta^{-1} < N_{\rm opt}}<N_{\rm Bell}}$.

 Nevertheless, a significant advantage of our collective scheme lies in the verification of more complex multipartite entangled states, whose projection is difficult to realize (if not simply impossible) and the sample consumption increases rapidly with the system size.
 In Fig.~\ref{fig:p}, we consider the verification of a $100$-qubit Dicke state.
 Our collective scheme with the simplest setup $\Pi_{2,1}$ beats the optimal global verification, and outperforms the best local QSV scheme by two orders of magnitude \cite{Li.etal2020a}.
 A larger ensemble with the scheme $\Pi_{10,1}$ provides an additional five-fold improvement.
 Moreover, even under the global noise on the entire ensemble, which is typically difficult to verify with standard QSV, our approach still demonstrates a notable improvement.
-Details including the enhancement of unmeasured states and the trade-off between the time and sample consumption are discussed in Appendix~\ref{App:DetailsApp}.
+Details including the enhancement of unmeasured states and the tradeoff between the time and sample consumption are discussed in Appendix F \cite{supp}.

 \textit{Discussions.---} The collective strategies in QSV not only conserve resources but also offer the additional advantage of distinguishing different noise types.
-Simply put, standard QSV performs a certain number of successful rounds of testing $M_s$ to verify the entangled state within infidelity $\epsilon$ and confidence level $1-\delta$, or uses the overall passing probability $f_s$ with the significance level $\exp({-D[f_s||(1-\epsilon+\lambda\epsilon)]N_{\rm total})}$ \cite{Yu.etal2019}, which is preferred in experiments \cite{Zhang.etal2020a,Zhang.etal2020b, Jiang.etal2020}.
-However, due to the higher efficiency of the collective scheme, states with independent white noise may not pass with the same number of rounds $M_s$, or cannot reach the same passing probability $f_s$, enabling us to differentiate correlated from independent noise.
+Simply put, standard QSV performs a certain number of successful rounds of testing $M_s$ to verify the entangled state within infidelity $\epsilon$ and confidence level $1-\delta$.
+However, due to the higher efficiency of the collective scheme, states with independent white noise may not pass with the same number of rounds $M_s$, enabling us to differentiate correlated noise from independent noise.
 With additional samples and data processing, our collective can thus identify noise variations, aiding targeted state preparation.
-Be noted that this method is general and is applicable to various noise types; see Appendix~\ref{App:DetailsApp} for examples.
+Be noted that this method is general and applicable to various noise types; see Appendix F for examples \cite{supp}.